michalis0/ML_dataiku/Day 1/README.md

     - **lower_status_population:** % lower status of the population
     - **median_home_value:** Median value of owner-occupied homes in $1000's -> **Target variable**

-- **d.** The Boston Housing dataset is a collection of data regarding housing prices and various attributes in different suburbs of Boston. **The variable we aim to predict using machine learning models is the median value of owner-occupied homes in thousands of dollars or medv**.
+- **d.** The Boston Housing dataset is a collection of data regarding housing prices and various attributes in different suburbs of Boston. **The variable we aim to predict using machine learning models is the median value of owner-occupied homes in thousands of dollars or median_home_value**.

 **Check**: Your dataset should have **502 rows** and **12 columns**.